Paul Tang (politician): European Parliament

 For the 2014 European Parliament elections, Tang had been chosen as the list leader on behalf of the Labour Party, with 52% of the vote in the first round.
 He called for an unemployment standard as a counterpart to a budget standard.[6]
 In the elections, the Labour Party retained its three seats.
 On 1 July 2014 Tang became a member of the European Parliaments 8th parliamentary term.
 During this term Tang was the leader of the PvdA delegation, in the S&D group.

 Tang became a member of the Economic and Monetary Affairs (ECON), Budget (BUDG) and substitute member of the Industry, Research and Energy (ITRE) Committee.
-In February 2015, the European Parliament established a special committee [7] into tax agreements between member states and multinational corporations (TAXE), where Tang served as a member.
-This committee was set up in response to the LuxLeaks revelations that revealed that Luxembourg gave huge tax breaks to multinationals, the committee put forward a list of recommandtaions to tackle tax avoidance by Mulitnational companies in the EU.
+In February 2015, the European Parliament established a special committee [7] on tax agreements between member states and multinational corporations (TAXE), where Tang served as a member.
+This committee was set up in response to the LuxLeaks revelations that revealed that Luxembourg gave huge tax breaks to multinationals, the committee put forward a list of recommendations to tackle tax avoidance by multinational companies in the EU.
 Tang also served as a Member is the consecutive Special Committee TAXE2 and TAX3, which focused on increasing transparency and cooperation between governments and between national parliaments in the field of taxation and on new tax evasion and avoidance issues.
 Following the Panama Papers revelations about tax avoidance and evasion by corporations, criminals and wealthy individuals, a commission of inquiry was established in July 2016 named PANA Committee of Inquiry.
 TAXE, TAXE2, TAX3 and PANA served as the basis for what later would become the FISC committee, of which Tang became chair.